Gautam Gambhir: Golden form

 In 2008, Gambhir was forced to miss the Test series in Australia due to a shoulder injury.
 In the 2007–08 CB Series, he scored an unbeaten 102 at the Gabba against Sri Lanka in a match washed out due to rain.
 Three weeks later at Sydney, he scored a career-best 113 off 119 balls against Australia, in a high scoring match which India lost by 18 runs.
 He finished the CB series as the leading run-scorer with 440 runs.

 In 2008 Gambhir finally solidified his place in the Indian Test team with a string of high scores.
-Opening the batting with Delhi teammate Virender Sehwag, he scored 858 runs at over 61 in seven matches as of December including a double century against Australia in the Border-Gavaskar Trophy.
+Opening the batting with Delhi teammate Virender Sehwag, he scored 858 runs at over 61 in seven matches as of December including a double century against Australia in the Border–Gavaskar Trophy.
 However, in the same match, he was involved in controversy when he elbowed bowler Shane Watson while taking a run.
 Gambhir asserted it was accidental, but was banned for one Test.
 Gambhir scored 463 runs in the series, which despite missing the last match was more than any other player in the series.

 He was the leading run-scorer in the Test series against England in December 2008 and against New Zealand in early 2009, meaning that he had achieved this feat in three consecutive series.

-For his performances in 2008, he was named in the World Test XI and ODI XI by Cricinfo.
+For his performances in 2008, he was named in the World Test XI and ODI XI by ESPNcricinfo.

 Gambhir played his first major Test series outside the sub-continent, having toured New Zealand in 2009.
 In the second Test match, he scored a match-saving 137 in the second innings.
 He stood more than five sessions in the middle and faced over 430 balls.
 This innings led Virender Sehwag, Gambhir's opening partner, close friend, and captain for the match, to call him 'The Second Wall' in reference to Rahul Dravid.
 He then scored 167 in the second innings of the Third Test to give India an unassailable lead, but rain helped the New Zealand batsmen to hang on for a draw.
 Gambhir, with 445 runs in six innings at an average of 89, helped India win 1–0 to script a series win in that country after 41 years.